jfox13-nd/Three.js-Brick-Breaker/README.md

-# WebGL-Brick-Breaker
+# Three.js-Brick-Breaker
-A simple Brick Breaker implementation with WebGL
+A simple Brick Breaker implementation with Three.js